AS-203

-AS-203 (or SA-203) was an uncrewed flight of the Saturn IB rocket on July 5, 1966.
+AS-203 (also known as SA-203 or Apollo 3) was an uncrewed flight of the Saturn IB rocket on July 5, 1966.
 It carried no command and service module, as its purpose was to verify the design of the S-IVB rocket stage restart capability that would later be used in the Apollo program to boost astronauts from Earth orbit to a trajectory towards the Moon.
-It achieved its objectives, but the stage was inadvertently destroyed after four orbits.
+It achieved its objectives, but the S-IVB was inadvertently destroyed after four orbits during a differential pressure test that exceeded the design limits.

 Objectives

 The purpose of the AS-203 flight was to investigate the effects of weightlessness on the liquid hydrogen fuel in the S-IVB-200 second-stage tank.
 The lunar missions would use a modified version of the S-IVB-200, the S-IVB-500, as the third stage of the Saturn V launch vehicle.
-This called for the stage to fire briefly to put the spacecraft into a parking Earth orbit, before restarting the engine for flight to the Moon.
+This called for the stage to fire briefly to insert the spacecraft into an Earth parking orbit, before restarting the engine for flight to the Moon.
 In order to design this capability, engineers needed to verify that the anti-slosh measures designed to control the hydrogen's location in the tank were adequate, and that the fuel lines and engines could be kept at the proper temperatures to allow engine restart.

-In order to keep residual propellants in the tanks on orbit, there would be no command and service module payload as there was on AS-201 and AS-202.
-This was replaced by an aerodynamic nose cone.
+In order to keep residual propellants in the tanks on orbit, there would be no command and service module payload as there was on AS-201 and AS-202, with an aerodynamic nose cone in the place of the payload.
 Also, the full load of liquid oxygen oxidizer was shorted slightly so that the amount of hydrogen remaining would approximate that of the Saturn V parking orbit.
 The tank was equipped with 88 sensors and two TV cameras to record the fuel's behavior.

 This was also the first launch of a Saturn IB from Pad 37B.

 Preparation

 In the spring of 1966, the decision was made to launch AS-203 before AS-202, as the CSM that was to be flown on AS-202 was delayed.
 The S-IVB stage arrived at Cape Kennedy on 6 April 1966; the S-IB first stage arrived six days later, and the Instrument Unit came two days after that.

 On April 19, technicians began to erect the booster at Pad 37B.
 Once again, the testing regimen ran into problems that had plagued AS-201, including cracked solder joints in the printed-circuit boards, requiring over 8,000 to be replaced.

-In June 1966, three Saturn rockets could be seen set up on various pads across the Cape: at Pad 39A was a full-size mock-up of the Saturn V; AS-202 was at Pad 34; and AS-203 was at 37B.